isomerpages/moe-ast-moehc/_school-histories/Schools/St Teresa's High School.md

 <br clear="left">

 #### **School History**
-Established in 1935, St. Teresa’s High School was initially named St. Teresa's Sino English Primary School.
+Established in 1935, St. Teresa’s High School was initially named St. Teresa's Sino-English Primary School.
 The school was housed in a rented bungalow at Kampong Bahru Road.
 The school’s emphasis was on providing Chinese vernacular education to its students.

 During the Japanese Occupation, the school served as a refugee centre.

-After World War II, a new school building was built next to the Church of St. Theresa.
+After World War II, a new school building was built next to the Church of St. Teresa.
 In 1965, the school accepted secondary school students.
-Hence, the school was renamed St. Teresa's Sino English School.
+Hence, the school was renamed St. Teresa's Sino-English School.

 The school later became known as St. Teresa's High School.
 In 1998, St. Teresa’s High School closed.